 HOWEVER, psychologically the consumer views the dollar off promotion as the better deal so the $ off promotion is more popular, drives more sales for the targeted item, and increases average basket size, thus achieving the desired goal for the promotion.

 The factors outlined above are important to take into consideration when creating a promotion, but there’s no substitute for testing and data analysis.
 One of the best ways to compare promotional performance is to start with an A/B split on a small audience segment and analyze the actual vs. expected results before selecting the offer you will roll out to a larger audience.
 A structured test and proper data analysis is the best way to determine which strategy will achieve the desired results for your business.
 Through a sustained effort, companies can build up the internal capabilities, processes, and tools they need to more effectively evaluate and select promotions, roll out future promotions, and ensure that the entire process is aligned with their overall business strategy.

 There is no one-size-fits-all answer to optimizing promotional strategies.
-However, using the 20/20 data analytics platform, users can isolate historical data to identify patterns and measure performance so that they can easily make decisions that are backed by data.
+However, using Agilence's data analytics platform, users can isolate historical data to identify patterns and measure performance so that they can easily make decisions that are backed by data.
 This is just one example of the actionable insights that can be obtained through enterprise-wide data analytics.